Certified Lactation Specialist Designations

 People can only use the IBCLC designation if they have met the requirements laid out by the International Board of Lactation Certification Examiners (IBLCE).
 The IBCLC designation isn’t a training program but a recognition of a person’s lactation education and experience.

-The designation CLC has been trademarked by a lactation training organization, preventing any other organization from using it.
-We use Certified Lactation Counselor (LC) so we don’t violate that trademark in the United States.
+The designation CLC has been trademarked by a lactation training organization, preventing any other organization from using this designation in the United States.
+We use the designation LC to ensure we don’t violate that trademark in the United States.

 What’s Included in Lactation Training?